 Florence, only qualified to play or to teach, once did supermarket inventory in the middle of the night.
 Hands trained to wring out the nuances of the saddest music in the world, placing Del Monte cans neatly on a shelf.
 It paid the bills as she put her life back together.

-And the one file I kept from my father's papers was the chart of the 162 jobs he applied to after being given the shaft by a company he had shown up to for 25 years, rain, shine, grim, broken, bereft, lost, still providing for a family that was no longer one...
+And my father, neatly charting the 162 jobs he applied to after being given the shaft by a company he had shown up to for 25 years, rain, shine, grim, broken, bereft, lost, still providing for a family that was slowly disappearing…

-And after the many odd decades I trundled through, I looked at all that wide open barren space and decided to fill it with story.
+And after all the too-many decades I trundled through, I looked at that wide open barren space and decided to fill it with story.

 We didn't go every year to Dana and George.
 Maybe we only went a couple of times total.
 But, however many they were, those evenings became oases.